-The RapidAPI testing dashboard lets users see all the APIs connected to their account.
+The RapidAPI testing dashboard lets users see all the APIs connected to their accounts.
 Then, they can jump into the test suite for each API.

 The API testing tool wants to make test creation easier.
 That’s why the service offers automatic test generation by integrating with a user or organization’s existing APIs on RapidAPI.

 Also, you can build steps manually, or move steps around using the graphical user interface.
 In the testing tutorial, we’ll show you how to:

 - monitor test analytics